truongd8593/mfix/USER_GUIDE.md

 positions.
 Random rotations can also be applied with the wizard.

 #### Boolean Operations

-Boolean operations can be performed with geomtry objects of the same type (implicit, polydata).
-Boolean operations can not be perfromed between polydata and implicit geometry types.
+Boolean operations can be performed with geometry objects of the same type (implicit, polydata).
+Boolean operations can not be performed between polydata and implicit geometry types.
 The implicit object needs to be first converted to a polydata object using the sample implicit filter.